“Don’t work for money. Make it work for you.” – Robert Kiyosaki

 At the end of every year, it is a good time to check your financial performance and if you are in line with your savings goal as well as investments.
 It is imperative to keep your investments in sync with your goals and objectives.
 If there has been any life event taken place suddenly or is due to take place in the future your investment portfolio needs to be catered to that accordingly.
 Events like the birth or death of a family member, or a new kid due to go to school, or an upcoming wedding are all life events that might alter our investment plans for which we must make provisions.

 There was a time peer-to peer lending in India acted as a matchmaking service only between lenders primarily banks and the borrowers.
-However, now in peer-to-peer lending, banks form a small part of the lenders whilst most of the lenders are individuals who prefer to use peer-to-peer lending through online peer-to-peer lending companies like Lendenclub.
+However, now in peer-to-peer lending, banks form a small part of the lenders whilst most of the lenders are individuals who prefer to use peer-to-peer lending through online peer-to-peer lending companies like LenDenClub.
 These investors are payments at higher interest rate.
-Thus lending money online to borrowers is now a huge investment opportunity for investors and the P2P lending industry has experienced exponential growth from 2006 onwards.
-If an investor will get a yield on his investment higher than that of a bank, which he does, in peer-to-peer lending, it becomes a great investment tool for him.
+Thus lending money online to borrowers is now a huge investment opportunity for investors and the P2P lending industry has experienced exponential recently.
+If an investor will get a yield on his investment higher than many traditional fixed-income asset classes, which one does, in Peer-to-Peer lending it becomes a great investment tool for him.

 You should know your tolerance for risky business whilst investing.
 If the market drops and you look at your balance, and its lower and the mere thought of it makes you ill, you don’t want to put yourself through that scenario.
 As a rule of thumb, your fund allocation must be done in this manner: Use your age, and that number forms the percentage of your holdings you must invest in fixed-income and safer investment avenues like bonds, etc.